Quick Summary

 For a comprehensive visual guide on YouTube earnings in India, you might find this video informative:

-1. On average, YouTube pays INR 50 to INR 200 per 1,000 views in India.
-However, this rate varies widely and depends on several key factors, such as content niche, viewer demographics, and ad engagement levels.
+On average, YouTube pays between ₹50 to ₹200 per 1,000 views in India.
+However, the exact amount you earn depends on several factors like your niche, audience location, viewer engagement, and ad types.

 YouTube short monetization in India operates similarly to other regions.
 Eligible creators can earn a share of the ad revenue generated from their Shorts.
 YouTube allocates 45% of the net revenue from YouTube Premium to creators, which is then distributed based on the popularity and engagement of their Shorts.